Awesome-React-Modules/React-Pincode/README.md

 ```
 ### Development and Testing

-1. Set-up the React-Dark module by dowloading its dependencies, using `npm install` command.
+1. Set-up the React-Pincode module by dowloading its dependencies, using `npm install` command.
 2. Build the module using `npm run build`
 3. Link the module for testing using `npm link` command.
 4. Change your directory to `test-server` directory, using `cd test-server`
 5. Install the dependecies using `npm install`
-6. Now run `npm link react-dark`
+6. Now run `npm link react-pincode`
 7. Congratulations!
 You have set-up the test server for react-dark.
 Now just run `npm start` from `test-server` directory to launch the test-server.
 8. You don't need to stop this server, the changes made in the module will be reflected automatically each time you build them using `npm run build`